How to Deal with Seed Shrimp?

 It’s important to note that manual removal won’t eliminate all the seed shrimp from your tank, as these tiny creatures can hide in the substrate and other hard-to-reach areas.
 However, it can significantly reduce their numbers and help bring the situation under control.

 Remember, manual removal is just a part of the solution.
-To prevent future outbreaks, you’ll also need to address the underlying issues that led to the seed shrimp explosion in the first place, such as overfeeding or poor water quality.
+To prevent future outbreaks, you’ll also need to address the underlying issues that ledOpens in a new tab. to the seed shrimp explosion in the first place, such as overfeeding or poor water quality.

 The Long-term Solution to Seed Shrimp Problem